 Prior to the hearing, the hearing board will be provided with the case file, investigative report, and any responses to the investigative report.
-All members of the hearing board shall review the investigative report (including the parties' responses), ask questions during the hearing as they deem appropriate, and participate in the deliberations leading to the final decisions (as described in Part XI.6.c.)
+All members of the hearing board shall review the investigative report (including the parties' responses), ask questions during the hearing as they deem appropriate, and participate in the deliberations leading to the final decisions (as described in Part X.6.c.)

-Board Coordinator: Title IX sex discrimination and sexual harassment hearing boards will also have a hearing board officer assigned to the case.
-The hearing board coordinator refers to a college official designated by the Title IX coordinator to advise hearing board members, complainants, and respondents on procedural issues related to the hearing process and policies as outlined in the Title IX sex discrimination, sexual harassment, and sexual misconduct policy and procedures.
+Board Coordinator: Title IX Sexual Harassment Hearing Boards will also have a hearing board officer assigned to the case.
+The hearing board coordinator refers to a college official designated by the Title IX coordinator to advise hearing board members, complainants, and respondents on procedural issues related to the hearing process and policies as outlined in the Title IX Sexual Harassment policy and procedures.
 Hearing board coordinators are not members of the hearing board and do not have influence with any decisions made by the hearing board.